I’m here to show you how to take your customer service skills and your customer service training to the next level.

 Most companies just don’t have a commitment to loading information into a CRM with the content of the earlier conversation.
 If you don’t have a policy of doing always, you will end up with nevers.

 Instead of wasting your customer’s time on the phone, commit to becoming great on the phone.

 Don’t avoid the phone altogether like some companies do.
 A company that doesn’t provide, or hides, a customer service phone number is not really wanting to service customers.

 You want to make it easy for a client to get the information they need.

-This is why I created my Phone Sales Mastery Certification, a program for individuals or businesses to get everything they need to improve their service (and sales!) over the phone.
+This is why I created Cardone University, a program for individuals or businesses to get everything they need to improve their service (and sales!) over the phone.